 - Practicing positivity.
 Considering the various “what ifs” can be frightening.
 We help seniors shift their thinking to a much more positive mindset and internal dialogue through mindfulness, prayer, gratitude, guided meditation or yoga, and even through encouraging the senior to spend time on a regular basis talking with a specific friend or family member who has a way of always looking on the bright side.

 - Enjoying nature.
 Being outside in and of itself minimizes stress and anxiety; our caregivers safely help older adults enjoy walks, along with other forms of physical exercise, for an added calming effect.
 We are also careful to strictly follow safety guidelines – staying apart from others, wearing a face covering, etc.

 - Helping someone else.
 There is no better elixir to feeling down than helping somebody else up.
 Even while remaining in the home, there are a variety of ways older adults can make a difference in the lives of others.
 Together, we can brainstorm ideas related to an older adult’s particular interests and passions; for instance, writing and mailing cards of encouragement to nursing home residents, assembling care packages for the homeless or disabled veterans, making baby blankets for an area organization that helps single mothers, or baking homemade dog treats to send to the animal shelter.

-Are you in need of a caregiver for elderly loved ones in Denver or surrounding areas?
+Are you in need of a home care for seniors in Denver or the surrounding areas?
 Let Abby Senior Care’s professional, compassionate caregivers help the older adults you love overcome isolation and senior loneliness.
 We abide by all recommended procedures to safely care for older adults in the home, and love bringing smiles to the faces of those we serve.
-Contact us at 303-699-8840 to learn more about our caregivers for the elderly in Denver and the surrounding areas.
+Contact us at 303-699-8840 to learn more about our home care for seniors in Denver and the surrounding areas.